Ignacio Ellacuría: Theology

 As many other theologians of his generation, Ellacuría intended to construct a new theology, which he called a Historical Theology.
 Methodologically, his view of history followed the Hegelian dialectic tradition, that culminated in Marx's historical materialism.
 However, in terms of content, he was also critical of Hegel's eurocentric view of history.
 Ellacuría rejected as well Marx's view of human beings as objects of their material conditions.
 He stressed the importance of conscience, human praxis and its possibilities for influencing the course of history, and thereby material conditions themselves.
 Critics have accused him of contaminating theology with Marxism.
 His thought shares with Marxism a common Hegelian view of history as progress brought about by overcoming contradictions.
 Some, as Enrique Dussel, would claim that the similarities between liberation theology and Marx's thought are to be found in common origins of the narrative of liberation in the Judeo-Christian tradition of thought.

 By Historical Theology Ellacuría meant a way of making theology: to reflect about faith from the historical present and to reflect about the historical present from faith.
 According to him, all theology is conditioned by its historical present.
 Historical theology intends to acquire conscience about its historical context and to incorporate it fully.
 The concept of locus theologicus (theological place) is very important in this theology.

-Rudolf Bultmann developed existential biblical hermeneutics, or the idea that each individual can only read and understand the bible from his or her personal existential condition, and the biblical text acquires life only if it can awaken an experience of faith in the reader.
+Rudolf Bultmann developed existential biblical hermeneutics, or the idea that each individual can only read and understand the bible from their personal existential condition, and the biblical text acquires life only if it can awaken an experience of faith in the reader.
 This generates a hermeneutical circle, since the reader understands the Bible from his historical present and the historical present from the Bible.
 Ellacuría placed himself in this hermeneutic tradition, and he gave a step further.
 For Ellacuría, the reader is not just an individual but a community, just like the people of Israel in the Old Testament.
 This means that community faith comes first, and then individual faith.